ericflo/mediasummon/README.md

 ## Per-user Configuration

-While environment-based configuration is the easiest way to get started, Mediasummon also supports a configuration file.
-The benefit of using configuration files is that you can supply several, and then multiple users can log in and use the same Mediasummon instance.
+While environment-based configuration is the easiest way to get started, Mediasummon also supports a configuration file option.
+The benefit of using configuration files is that you can supply multiple, and then multiple users can log in and use the same Mediasummon instance.
 Make accounts for everyone in your family, and you can all share the same one!